 9 For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ,

 Jesus said to the Church at Sardis " if therefore thou shalt not watch, I will come on thee as a thief, and thou shalt not know what hour I will come upon thee" (Rev 3:3).
 Conversely then, the passage implies that there will be those that are watching and that they would know when Jesus was coming.
 Jesus confirms this with His message to the church at Philadelphia.
-Jesus said, He will delivered them from the trial that comes on everyone on the earth because they were faithful and watching (Rev 3:10).
+Jesus said, He will deliver them from the trial that comes on everyone on the earth because they were faithful and watching (Rev 3:10).

 There is a huge difference between setting a firm date and talking about the likely season of the second coming of Jesus Christ.
 So please understand that from the scriptures a reasonable case can be built that the true Church will indeed know the general timing of the second coming of Jesus.
-So in spite of the passages that say no one knows the exact day or hour and that the disciples living in Jesus' time would not be told when the Jewish Kingdom would be restored, I believe it would be wrong to say that the Church will be in darkness about the second coming of Jesus Christ.
+So in spite of the passages that say no one knows the exact day or hour and that the disciples living in Jesus' time would not be told when the Jewish Kingdom would be restored, I believe it would be wrong to say that the Church will be in darkness about the timing of the second coming of Jesus Christ.
 Cannot the Holy Spirit in the Church even inform the Church when the time is short?

 I get tired of those who use those two passages as a club to attack premillennial Bible prophecy teachers who observe that the time is short.
-We have Bibles as well and we can also find scriptural arguments to support our view.
-I gave a few but there are others as well.
+We have Bibles as well, and we can also find scriptural arguments to support our view.
+I gave a few, but there are others as well.